RELIANCE Health Hazard Evaluation

 In new or other well-sealed houses, significant indoor formaldehyde levels may still occur when new carpets or wood composite materials, such as plywood, particleboard and wafer board, are used in home construction, cabinetry and furnishings.
 These are the most likely sources of high formaldehyde levels in the home today.

 Some reports suggest the insulation is still being installed in Canadian homes, according to the Canadian organization Health Zone.
-Apparently, it is illegally imported from other countries under the brand name RetroFoam™, although the government has taken actions against the perpetrators.
+Apparently, it is illegally imported from other countries under the brand name RetroFoam™, although the government has taken action against the perpetrators.

 UFFI was never banned in Europe, and it’s still used there today.
 Any formaldehyde detected in a home is likely to be from other sources, such as pressed-wood products (plywood wall panelling, particleboard, fiberboard), un-vented, fuel-burning appliances, carpet padding, or tobacco smoke.